-2.4.3 University In-Course Scholarships
+2.6.3 University In-Course Scholarships

 In-course scholarships are awarded to students who have completed at least one academic year of 30 credits towards a first degree.
 They are awarded on the basis of academic performance at StFX University.
-A minimum average of 80 and a rank in the top 10% of the scholarship group is required.
+A minimum average of 80 in each scholarship group is required.
 No application is necessary.
-The scholarships, ranging in value from \$1,000 to \$3,000, are awarded for one year.
+The scholarships, ranging in value from \$1,000 to \$5,000, are awarded for one year.